 Have you considered the effect of COVID-19 on sensory overload?
-Face masks, physical barriers, constant hand washing or sanitizing and social isolation are all bothersome.
+For instance, face masks, physical barriers, constant hand washing or sanitizing and social isolation are all bothersome.
 Especially for people with sensory sensitivities.
-A recent survey reveals that COVID-19 has made sensory-friendly changes just as important.
+Moreover, a recent survey, conducted by Sensory Friendly Solutions, reveals that COVID-19 has made sensory-friendly changes just as important.

 How does COVID-19 Effect Sensory Overload?